1120 SW 5th Ave, Suite 613, Portland, OR 97204

-Environmental Services – your sewer and stormwater utility – continues to design a project to repair about 450 feet of large public sewer pipe under SW Barbur Boulevard and SW Slavin Road (see map).
+Environmental Services – your sewer and stormwater utility – will start construction soon on a project to repair about 450 feet of large public sewer pipe under SW Barbur Boulevard and SW Slavin Road (see map).
 This section of sewer pipe is showing signs of deterioration due to age.
 The project will protect public health, property and the environment by reducing the possibility of sewage releases to homes, businesses, and streets.

 This project will include both trenchless and trench excavation construction methods: